frommelmak/aws-scripts/README.md

 For the dump method, you can specify the number of copies to retain in the bucket or in the EC2 snapshot area.
 The oldest ones will be automatically removed.

 ```
-usage: s3-mongodump.py [-h] [-u USER] [-p PASSWORD] [-H HOST] [-d DATABASE]
-                       [-o OUT] [-n NUMBER] -b BUCKET [-P PREFIX]
+usage: mongodb-backup.py [-h] [-m {dump,snapshot}] [-u USER] [-p PASSWORD] [-H HOST] [-d DATABASE] [-e EXCLUDE_COLLECTION] [-o OUT] [-n NUMBER] [-b BUCKET] [-P PREFIX] [-v VOLUME_ID [VOLUME_ID ...]]
+                         [--no_journal] [-r REGION]

-A tool to make mongodb backups on Amazon s3
+A tool to make mongodb backups on Amazon

 optional arguments:
   -h, --help            show this help message and exit
+  -m {dump,snapshot}, --method {dump,snapshot}
+                        Backup method.
+Dump if none is provided
   -u USER, --user USER  Mongodb user (optional)
   -p PASSWORD, --password PASSWORD
                         Mongodb password (optional)
   -H HOST, --host HOST  Mongodb host: <hostname>:<port>.
+By default: localhost:27017
   -d DATABASE, --database DATABASE
-                        The database to backup (all if not provided)
+                        For the dump method: The database to backup (all if not provided)
+  -e EXCLUDE_COLLECTION, --exclude_collection EXCLUDE_COLLECTION
+                        For the dump method: The collection to exclude from backup.
+Requires '-d' option
-  -o OUT, --out OUT     The output directory for dumped files
+  -o OUT, --out OUT     For the dump method: The output directory for dumped files
   -n NUMBER, --number NUMBER
-                        Number of copies to retain in the S3 bucket
+                        Number of copies to retain
   -b BUCKET, --bucket BUCKET
-                        Amazon s3 bucket.
+                        For the dump method: Amazon s3 bucket.
   -P PREFIX, --prefix PREFIX
-                        For grouped objects aka s3 folders, provide the prefix
+                        For the dump method: For grouped objects aka s3 folders, provide the prefix key
-                        key
+  -v VOLUME_ID [VOLUME_ID ...], --volume_id VOLUME_ID [VOLUME_ID ...]
+                        For the snapshot method: Provide the data and journal volume_id list to snapshot: If data and journal resides in a separate volumes, both volumes are required.
+  --no_journal          For the snapshot method: If pressent, the instance is either running without journaling or has the journal files on a separate volume, you must flush all writes to disk and lock the
+                        database to prevent writes during the backup process.
+  -r REGION, --region REGION
+                        Specify an alternate region to override the one defined in the .aws/credentials file
 ```

 route53-set-hostname.py